SenseTecnic/wotkit-docs/source/quickstart.rst

 Where to go from here
 =====================

-Consult the :ref:`user-documentation`user documentation for more information on using the WoTKit portal.
+Consult the :ref:`user-documentation` for more information on using the WoTKit portal.

 To create your own WoTKit applications, register sensors dynamically and take advantage of the WoTKit platform with your own applications, consult the :ref:`WoTKit API documentation <api-documentation>`.